princeton-nlp/QuRating/README.md

 # QuRating: Selecting High-Quality Data for Training Language Models
-This is the official repository for the paper [QuRating: Selecting High-Quality Data for Training Language Models](https://arxiv.org/abs/2402.09739) and contains code for (1) collecting LLM quality judgments (2) training QuRater models (3) selecting and sampling data (4) training LMs (5) reproducing the analysis in the paper *(in-progress)*.
+This is the official repository for our ICML'24 paper [QuRating: Selecting High-Quality Data for Training Language Models](https://arxiv.org/abs/2402.09739) and contains code for (1) collecting LLM quality judgments (2) training QuRater models (3) selecting and sampling data (4) training LMs (5) reproducing the analysis in the paper *(in-progress)*.

 <br>